mesosphere/dcos-docs-site/pages/1.9/security/ent/index.md

 This mode provides the most robust security posture and requires a significant amount of configuration.

 ## <a name="set"></a>Setting Your Security Mode
-The security mode is set during [DC/OS installation](/1.9/installing/ent/custom/advanced/) and can only be changed by performing an [upgrade](/1.9/installing/ent/upgrading/).
-The security mode is set in the installation configuration file with the [`security` parameter](/1.9/installing/ent/custom/configuration/configuration-parameters/#security-enterprise).
+The security mode is set during [DC/OS installation](/mesosphere/dcos/1.9/installing/ent/custom/advanced/) and can only be changed by performing an [upgrade](/mesosphere/dcos/1.9/installing/ent/upgrading/).
+The security mode is set in the installation configuration file with the [`security` parameter](/mesosphere/dcos/1.9/installing/ent/custom/configuration/configuration-parameters/#security-enterprise).

 **Important:** You can only move from `disabled` to `permissive`, and from `permissive` to `strict` during an upgrade.

 ## <a name="discover"></a>Discovering Your Security Mode
 You can use either of the following methods to determine the security mode of an existing cluster.

-- Make a `GET` request to the following endpoint: `http[s]://<cluster-url>/dcos-metadata/bootstrap-config.json`.
+- Make a `GET` request to the following endpoint: `http[s]: /mesosphere/dcos//<cluster-url>/dcos-metadata/bootstrap-config.json`.
    **Requirements:** Your user account must have either the `dcos:adminrouter:ops:metadata full` permission or the `dcos:superuser` permission.
 In `permissive` or `strict`, you must use HTTPS.
-Review [Securing your TLS communications](/1.9/networking/tls-ssl/) to discover how to obtain the root certificate of your DC/OS CA and provision it to your preferred client.
+Review [Securing your TLS communications](/mesosphere/dcos/1.9/networking/tls-ssl/) to discover how to obtain the root certificate of your DC/OS CA and provision it to your preferred client.

-- [SSH](/1.9/administering-clusters/sshcluster/) into your master and view the contents of `/opt/mesosphere/etc/bootstrap-config.json`.
+- [SSH](/mesosphere/dcos/1.9/administering-clusters/sshcluster/) into your master and view the contents of `/opt/mesosphere/etc/bootstrap-config.json`.

 # <a name="authentication"></a>Authentication
 All requests from outside of the DC/OS cluster require an authentication token.
 Depending on your security mode, in-cluster authentication tokens may be required.
-For more information, see the [Service Accounts documentation](/1.9/security/ent/service-auth/).
+For more information, see the [Service Accounts documentation](/mesosphere/dcos/1.9/security/ent/service-auth/).

 The DC/OS authentication token is a [JSON web token (JWT)](https://jwt.io/introduction/) that expires five days after issuance by default.
-The default expiration can be modified during a [custom install or upgrade](/1.9/installing/ent/custom/configuration/configuration-parameters/#bouncer-expiration-auth-token-days-enterprise).
+The default expiration can be modified during a [custom install or upgrade](/mesosphere/dcos/1.9/installing/ent/custom/configuration/configuration-parameters/#bouncer-expiration-auth-token-days-enterprise).

 DC/OS provisions masters with ZooKeeper credentials during the bootstrap sequence.
 This allows the masters to nominate themselves as potential Mesos leaders.

 **Important:** Each cluster will use the same default ZooKeeper credentials unless you change them during an install or upgrade (strongly recommended).
-See [Hardening](/1.9/security/ent/hardening/#zk) for more information.
+See [Hardening](/mesosphere/dcos/1.9/security/ent/hardening/#zk) for more information.

 ## <a name="user"></a>User Login
 Users can log in by using the DC/OS GUI, the DC/OS CLI, or a programmatic client.